Plan A Trip

 - Contact Guanani Gomez and Tiffany Thio to let us know what you want to do.
 We'll get you a trip planning form (PDF Link) so that you can start thinking through how many people can come on the trip, what kind of supplies you'll need, what the cost will be, etc.

 - Once you have dates nailed down, reserve a van with Physical Plant.
-Email Michele McPherson to let her know your dates and to get a van reservation form.
+Email Doris Hall to let her know your dates and to get a van reservation form.
 Vans are a hot commodity, so do this as soon as you can in the planning process.

 - If you're not certified as a van driver, you'll need to either get certified or send out an email requesting a driver.
 Cyrus Monsef, sports center supervisor and vehicle coordinator, can get you more information about getting certified—it's easy!

 - You'll also need to recruit a Wilderness First Responder and someone certified to administer epinephrine to go on your trip with you.
 Contact us for help identifying people.

 - Now it's time to advertise!
 Post on the ROC list, submit to At Reed, put up signs around campus (Student Activities has supplies for making posters), and talk about your trip all the time.
 Be sure to include your contact information so that people can RSVP.

 - If you get more RSVPs than you have spots (we'll help you determine how many people you can take), then you'll need to hold a lottery.
 Don't forget that you, your van driver, your Wilderness First Responder, and your epinephrine administrator all need spots in the van.
 Pick a few alternates in the lottery in case anyone drops out.

 - Coordinate with the Backpack Coop to borrow any gear you need.